hsuchristopher04/azure-assignment-tracker/README.md

 - Keep every user's assignments private through Microsoft authentication

 ## First-Time User Guide
-Step 1 – Open the application
+Step 1 – Open the application through the link in the about section on GitHub.

 ![Landing Page](images/landing-page.png)